 China has one of the most diverse cuisines in the world.
 The food changes according to the region.
 The colder and drier northern region favours meat and wheat productions such as dumplings, wheat noodles, and steamed buns.
 And the southern parts mostly eat seafood and rice.
 Chinese food is also notorious for having some unusual dishes such as dog meats, sea urchins, and insects.

 9. China has a tradition of molten iron fireworks

 Da Shuhua or Dashuhua is a Chinese festival with a history of more than 500 years.
 Since the poor couldn't afford fireworks and firecrackers, they used molten iron with cold bricks to create showers of sparks, which later became a tradition.
 UNESCO classified the festival as an intangible cultural heritage of Chinese culture.

 10. Chinese women were forced to bind their feet as a sign of beauty

-China had a foot-binding custom, where you girls had to break and tightly bind their foot to change the shape and size.
+Probably one of the most interesting facts about China is its foot-binding custom.
+Foot-binding custom is where you girls had to break and tightly bind their foot to change the shape and size.
 This foot binding, also known as Lotus feet, was a status symbol and a mark of beauty.
 This custom caused life-long disabilities among many women.
 The Chinese government banned this practice in the 1950s, and now foot binding is illegal in China.